Daud Bolad

-Daud Yahya Bolad (Jan 1952- January 1992) was a Sudanese politician and rebel leader.

-He came from the Fur people of the Darfur region of the country.
-In the early 1970s, Bolad was nominated by the Islamist National Islamic Front to be the president of the Khartoum University Students Union (KUSU).
+Daud Yahya Bolad (January 1952 – January 1992) was a Sudanese politician and rebel leader.
+Bolad was ethnically Fur and was born in Darfur.
+In the early 1970s, Bolad was nominated by the Islamist oriented National Islamic Front to be the president of the Khartoum University Students Union (KUSU).
 He became the first KUSU president who was not from the Arab tribes along the Nile who dominate national politics.
-The position was seen as placing Bolad on the fast track to national political leadership as part of the 'western strategy' of Hassan al Turabi to gain the votes of Darfur and Kurdufan.
+The position was seen as placing Bolad on the fast track to national political leadership as part of the 'western strategy' of Hassan al-Turabi to gain the votes of Darfur and Kordofan.
 Bolad's deputy and bodyguard at this time was Tayeb Ibrahim, nicknamed 'al Sikha' after the rebar with which he attacked student demonstrators.
-However, Bolad was arrested in 1971 by the police of then-President Jaafar Nimeiry for his high-profile militant activity and severely tortured.
+However, Bolad was arrested in 1971 by the police of then-President Gaafar Nimeiry for his high-profile militant activity and severely tortured.